the-cult-of-integral/Scambaiting-Setup/README.md

 Furthermore, you will also want to use a custom Desktop Background. **There is an easy way to do this without an activation key**.
 Simply download a picture from the internet onto your desktop.
 Then, **move** it to the Windows 10 file in the following path: `C:\Windows\Web\Wallpaper\Windows 10`.
 After this, simply right click the image and click, "Set as desktop background."
 Note that you can not adjust its crop, so choose an image that roughly fits the Virtual Machine's resolution.

-#### Before saving a screenshot of your Virtual Machine, check you have done the following:
+#### Before saving a snapshot of your Virtual Machine, check you have done the following:
 1. You have successfully editied the Virtual Machine using vmSysInfoMod tool.
 2. You have successfully removed the Guest Additions folder from Regedit if using Guest Additions.
 3. You have successfully edited each of the four hash's set values asked of you to edit.